Docs

 - Truncate the sink table with the

-statement. - Select and copy the data in parallel from the source table to the sink table.
+TRUNCATE TABLEstatement. - Select and copy the data in parallel from the source table to the sink table.

-So data is not available in the Sink Table during the replication process.
+So data is not available in the sink table during the replication process.

 Complete Atomic